breck7/scrollsdk/faq.md

 #### How is this different from S-Expressions?

 It is largely accurate to say Tree Notation is S-Expressions without parenthesis.
-It turns out, that matters a lot!
+But this makes them almost completely different!
+Tree Notation gives you fewer chances to make errors, easier program concatenation and ad hoc parser writing, easier program synthesis, easier visual programming, easier code analysis, and more.

 #### Is Tree Notation just Lisp?